hermanwjacobsen/hfortix/API_COVERAGE.md

 ## 🤝 Contributing

 Want to help implement more endpoints?
-See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines!
+Contributions are welcome!

 ### How to Add Coverage